ubc/node-canvas-api/README.md

 1. Test your code by creating a file in the root of the project directory, importing your code addition from `src`, and running it.
 1. Once you're happy with your contribution, open an [pull request](https://github.com/ubccapico/node-canvas-api/pulls) and I'll take a look.

+### Hypothetical scenario for adding new feature
+1. Add new file to `source` folder (say that the new file you want to add is ‘getUsersWithGradeThreshold.js`)
+2. In the `source` folder, there’s an `index.js` file that lists all of the files you want exported to `src`.
+There you will add: `export { default as getUsersWithGradeThreshold } from './getUsersWithGradeThreshold'`
+3. Run `npm run build`, which will build the project and output your new function into `src`.
+4. In the `index.js` at the root of the project that you create (this is not the `index.js` that’s in the `source` folder), import your new file from `src` like this: `const getUsersWithGradeThreshold = require('.src/getUsersWithGradeThreshold')` and test by running the code: `node index.js`.
+5. Once you’re happy that it works, create a PR.

 ## Usage
 * [Canvas Rubrics](https://github.com/ubccapico/canvas-rubric)
 * [Canvas Discussions](https://github.com/ubccapico/canvas-discussion)